polkadot-api/polkadot-api-docs/docs/pages/typed/events.md

 # Events

 Let's, first of all, understand the interface of an `Event` in polkadot-api.
+This interface will be common for every section after this one.
 The main idea is to give the developer as much information as possible:

 ```ts
 type BlockInfo = {